Is Glasgow worth visiting? Top 23 Glasgow Attractions

 The stylish Brunswick is a modern hotel with 23 en suite rooms and unique architecture.
 It is located in Merchant City, a cultural area in central Glasgow, close to George Square.
 The Brunswick has a vibrant bar, The Amsterdam, which stays open until midnight and is a popular city spot at weekends.
 Enjoy superb food from around the world and a wide choice of drinks.
 Just minutes on foot from Glasgow Central and Queen Street stations.

+Glasgow is a city with a unique character and a rich history, making it a must-visit destination for anyone travelling to Scotland.
 This guide covered some of the best things to do in Glasgow, and the best Glasgow attractions, and showed you some of the top places to eat there.
 We hope you’ll have a fantastic trip and if you’re feeling adventurous, try some Scottish food like Haggis or Cullen Skink soup.
 Happy Travels!

 You might also like